Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 This unit was gifted to me by a relative.
 It was faulty, displaying no memory at all and I had to chase a few moths out of the case.
 I cleaned it up then managed to get some RAM chips and started to replaced them one at a time.
 Eventually the faulty component was found and the SX-64 has never looked back!

 It's a cute little computer and now quite rare.
-For some reason the space bar has yellowed but none of the other keys have?
-Weird!.

 A valuable item in the stash.